deepthisudhavedam-droid/AppliedITProject/Docs/sessionlog.md

 ## ****Rakshitha****

-28-04-2026
+# Git Session Log

+## **28-04-2026**

-Today i have created a branch and pushed the code to the main.
+* Created a new Git branch and successfully pushed the code changes to the main branch.
-I have also added the .gitignore file to exclude the Docs folder from the repository.
+* Added a `.gitignore` file to prevent the `Docs` folder from being tracked in the repository, ensuring a cleaner project structure.

-05-05-2026

-I was Absent in class

-07-05-2026
+---

+## **05-05-2026**

+* Absent for the session.

+---

+## **07-05-2026**

+* Developed user stories based on the project requirements and functionalities.
+* Actively participated in Scrum meetings to discuss project progress, task distribution, and team updates.
-I have created user stories and participated in Scrum meetings with the team.
-I also interacted with different teams to discuss their topics and personas.
+* Collaborated with multiple teams to understand and discuss their project topics and user personas.
-Additionally, I exchanged our project scenario with Group N, where we shared our project ideas and updates.I discussed our progress with Group N, and they provided their feedback and updates as well.
+* Exchanged project scenarios with **Group N** and shared project ideas, implementation approaches, and progress updates.
+* Discussed our team’s progress with Group N and received valuable feedback and suggestions for improvement.

+---

+## **12-05-2026**

+* Installed and configured **Oracle VM VirtualBox**.
+* Set up a Linux operating system environment for practical activities and experimentation.
+* Successfully completed the assigned activities up to Question 3.

+---

+## **19-05-2026**

+* Reconfigured SSH settings and practiced secure file transfer using SCP commands.
+* Installed and configured the **Nginx** web server.
+* Successfully deployed a static website using the Nginx server environment.

 ## ****Pallavi****